 Multiple manifestations of cultural and religious diversity, partly induced by international migration, structure modern societies.
 In times of economic uncertainty and ethical disagreement, when specific groups feel threatened or discriminated against, identity conflicts thus frequently arise and undermine long-term conviviality.
 Too often, these challenges are met with reductive solutions based on the fear of the other, which foster social fragmentation rather than cohesion.
 As the European Court of Human Rights has highlighted, it is therefore essential to draw on international human rights standards in order to articulate legal instruments and public policies that uphold fundamental principles of justice.
 Drawing on various disciplinary perspectives, the MULTIHURI project “Diversity and conviviality: human rights as guidelines for action” seeks to contribute to this process through critical analyses on four European states (Spain, France, Italy and the United Kingdom) and their comparison with the qualitatively different, historically speaking at least, Canadian experience.

-Registration opens for the III MULTIHURI International conference on human rights, diversity and conviviality
+Taking stock of the III MULTIHURI International conference on human rights, diversity and conviviality

 The III International conference organised by the MULTIHURI research team, focusing on human rights issues in the area of cultural identities, racism, health, education and gender equality, was held at the University of Valencia Law Faculty on 1-2 June 2017.
 Reflecting the academic and social relevance of the event, over 30 researchers presented communications and posters and another 30 participants joined in to listen to and debate with some 20 prestigious Spanish and international speakers.
 Recordings of the presentations are available in the "video" section; full texts of some communications will follow in the coming weeks.
 In the meantime, a selection of the best pictures is displayed below.

 The diversity trap: On equalities and equities in the production of differences in the schooling context